HERCA activities on veterinary applications are under the responsibility of the WG on Veterinary Applications (WGVA).

 The ultimate goal is to provide a solid basis for a more harmonised approach throughout Europe.
 This should provide better guarantees for the justified and optimised diagnosis and treatment of animals and thus also of those who are taken abroad to receive treatment.

-In 2017, WGVA was able to release the guidelines on radiation protection education and training of veterinary professionals.
+In 2017, WGVA was able to release the following document :

 - Release criteria and safety measures in veterinary nuclear medicine: Within Europe, different release criteria are used for the discharge of animals after injection with radio-isotopes.
 In order to clarify the differences between the different countries, WGVA investigates the range of diagnostic and therapeutic procedures in the different countries, in collaboration with Ghent University (Belgium).
 A proposal to harmonise these release criteria is under discussion within the working group.